-Immediately after discovering you’re pregnant, you have to start being even more diligent about what you consume.
+Immediately after a positive test, you have to start being even more diligent about what you eat while you’re pregnant.

-“One of the first things I would tell a pregnant woman to do is to stop all alcohol and non-prescription drugs,” says Dr. Karoline Puder, a maternal-fetal medicine specialist at Sinai Grace Hospital, and an associate professor of obstetrics and gynecology at the Wayne State University School of Medicine.
+“One of the first things I would tell a pregnant woman to do is to stop all alcohol and non-prescription drugs,” says Dr. Karoline Puder, a maternal-fetal medicine specialist at Detroit Medical Center.

 Fetal alcohol effects, a more common condition, which is less severe that FAS, can cause things like attention disorders, school difficulty and processing problems.
 Much smaller amounts of alcohol are associated with fetal alcohol effects.

-“If a woman had alcohol early in pregnancy, stop and stop now,” says Dr. Puder.
+“If a woman had alcohol early in pregnancy, stop and stop now,” Puder says.
 “We can’t quantify the risk if she’s had binge episodes, so stop drinking if you’re planning a pregnancy, or stop now if you’re already pregnant and didn’t know it.”

 Determine your delivery options